VolodymyrOveichyk/Test-icarus-verilog/Readme.md

 # Test icarus verilog
-It is example for testing icarus verilog
+It is example for testing icarus verilog.
-All this file you can get after compilation and start simulation
+All this file you can get after compilation and start simulation.

 On start you have only mux5in1.v and mux5in1_tb.v